connect2manu/connect2manu/_posts/2016-02-20-manali-travel-post.md

 ---
 layout: post
-title: "Rohtang Pass" - An awesome hill voyage
+title: Rohtang Pass - An awesome hill voyage
 ---

 This was my first post, how exciting!